 |

 Bandwidth usage skew | Large keys, hotkeys, and resource-intensive commands | Increase the bandwidth of one or more specific data shards.
-For more information, see Manually adjust the bandwidth of a Tair instance.
-Note You can increase the bandwidth to three times of the maximum bandwidth of a data shard.
-If this measure is still unable to solve data skew issues, we recommend that you make modifications on the business side. |
+For more information, see Manually increase the bandwidth of an instance.
+Note The bandwidth of a data shard can be increased by up to six times of the default bandwidth of the instance, but the increase in bandwidth cannot exceed 192 Mbit/s.
+If this measure still does not resolve the data skew issue, we recommend that you make adjustments at the application level. |

-CPU utilization skew | Large keys, hotkeys, and resource-intensive commands | No provisional solutions are available.
-Check your instance, identify the cause, and then make modifications on the business side. |
+CPU utilization skew | Large keys, hotkeys, and resource-intensive commands | No provisional solutions are available for this issue.
+Check your instance, identify the cause, and then make adjustments at the application level. |

 Causes and solutions

-To solve the root cause of data skew, we recommend that you evaluate your business growth and make the necessary preparations for future growth.
+To resolve the root cause of data skew, we recommend that you evaluate your business growth and make the necessary preparations for future growth.
 You can take measures to split large keys and write data in a manner that conforms to the expected usage.

 Cause | Description | Solution |

-Large keys | A large key is determined based on the size of the key and the number of members in the key.
-Typically, large keys are common in key-value data structures such as hash, list, set, and zset.
-This happens when these structures store a large number of fields or fields that are too large.
+Large keys | A large key is identified based on the size of the key and the number of members in the key.
+Typically, large keys are common in key-value data structures such as Hash, List, Set, and Zset.
+Large keys occur when these structures store a large number of fields or fields that are excessively large.
 Large keys are one of the main culprits in data skew.
-For more information, see Identify and handle large keys and hotkeys. |
+For more information about large keys, see Identify and handle large keys and hotkeys. |

 |

-Hotkeys | Hotkeys refer to the keys that have a much higher QPS than other keys.
-Hotkeys commonly appear during stress testing on a single key, or during flash sales on the keys of popular merchandise.
-For more information, see Identify and handle large keys and hotkeys. |
+Hotkeys | Hotkeys are keys that have a much higher QPS value than other keys.
+Hotkeys commonly appear during stress testing on a single key, or on the keys of popular products during flash sales.
+For more information about hotkeys, see Identify and handle large keys and hotkeys. |

 |

-Resource-intensive commands | Each command has a metric called time complexity that measures resource and time consumption.
-In most cases, the higher the time complexity of a command is, the more resources the command consumes.
-For example, the time complexity of the HGETALL command is O(n).
-This indicates that the command consumes resources in proportion to the number of fields specified for the command.
-Similarly, if a SET or GET command contains a large payload, the command also consumes large amounts of resources of the data shard. |
+Resource-intensive commands | Each command has a metric called time complexity that measures its resource and time consumption.
+In most cases, the higher the time complexity of a command, the more resources the command consumes.
+For example, the time complexity of the |

 |